c-rizz/lr_gym/README.md

 Different environment controllers have been implemented for different simulators and for the real world.
 All of the environments are derived form EnvironmentController

-* GazeboController and GazeboControllerNoPlugin provide the means to control a Gazebo simulation
+* **GazeboController** and GazeboControllerNoPlugin provide the means to control a Gazebo simulation
-* PyBulletController allows to control a PyBullet simulation
+* **PyBulletController** allows to control a PyBullet simulation
-* RosEnvController uses ROS to control and observe the environment, this is meant to be usable both for simulations and for the real world (but it will be less efficient and "precise" than GazeboController)
+* **RosEnvController** uses ROS to control and observe the environment, this is meant to be usable both for simulations and for the real world (but it will be less efficient and "precise" than GazeboController)
-* EffortRosControlController is built on top of RosEnvController and uses ros_control effort controllers to command joint efforts
+* **EffortRosControlController** is built on top of RosEnvController and uses ros_control effort controllers to command joint efforts
+* **MoveitRosController** is built on top of RosEnvController and uses MoveIt to control a robot in cartesian space

 ## Setup